-Determine the air loss due to paving operations once in the AM and once in the PM.
+Determine the air loss due to paving operations at a minimum of two randomly-determined sublots per day.
 Determine the difference between the air content from concrete sampled before the paver, and concrete sampled behind the paver.
-QC/QA samples may be obtained in front of the paver and then corrected subtracting the difference determined during that $\frac{1}{2}$ days production.
+QC/QA samples may be obtained in front of the paver and then corrected subtracting the difference determined during that 1⁄2 days production.
 Loss of air due to paving operations may adversely affect the spacing factor.